 Php 3:15-21 Let us therefore, as many as be perfect, be thus minded: and if in anything ye be otherwise minded, God shall reveal even this unto you.
 (16) Nevertheless, whereto we have already attained, let us walk by the same rule, let us mind the same thing.
 (17) Brethren, be followers together of me, and mark them which walk so as ye have us for an ensample.

 Paul has been talking about the difference between dogs and evil workers versus the true circumcision that boasts in Christ Jesus, worships in the Spirit, and has no confidence in the flesh.
 We talked about what the flesh is with all its gains and attainments that it likes to boast in thinking that by these it can merit a position before God and be more qualified that someone else.
-The cross crossed all of that out and when we are circumcised, we see that our attainments and what were “gains” to us are loss.
+As we come to know the cross, we see that our attainments and what were “gains” to us are loss.
 They are all counted as dung and they are all at the cross.
 I have no more qualification than the next guy to enjoy this great inheritance.
 The blood of Jesus is my way.
 He is my qualification.

 Paul says we are to mark the ones who walk like him.
 Find the ones that talk about how their righteousness was nothing and that everything that was “Gains” to them is counted as dung.
 Find the ones who assign everything to the cross and seek to be found in Christ, not having their own righteousness, but that which is out of God and based on faith.
 Find those people.
 Those are your friends.
 Those are the household.
 That is how you identify the ones who have the riches of Christ.
 That’s what is on their “menu” They are going to have a certain kind of verbiage and language that will distinguish them from the “Dogs” who just eat “Happy Meals” and even the cardboard box.
 These, he says, are the ones who walk as “enemies of the cross of Christ.”